unsalted-crumbs/unsalted-crumbs/README.md

 I am open to any compliments and such!! if i dont reply to your message its either a crown or i don't want to talk ,, ,, C+H is fine unless my skin says dnt.
 If my skin does say dnt, please take it seriously!!
-This is controversal but i really dont like when people touch/cover my skin after i've worked hard to make it.
+This is controversal but i really dont like when people touch/cover my skin. if it doesn't bother you just respect it!
 ,, ,, ,, ,, ,, ,,

 Interests!!